AAChartModel/AAChartKit/README.md

 ### Special charts in ***AAChartKit***

-Pie chart and bubble chart are special in AAChartKit,if you want to draw these charts you should do some different things for AAChartModel,for example
+Pie chart and bubble chart are special in AAChartKit.
+If you want to draw these charts you need to prepare the AAChartModel differently:

-- To draw a pie chart,you should configure the properties of `AAChartModel` like this:
+- To draw a pie chart, you should configure the properties of `AAChartModel` like this:
 ```objective-c
    AAChartModel *chartModel= AAObject(AAChartModel)
     .chartTypeSet(AAChartTypePie)